goombalab/goombalab.github.io/_posts/2024-05-31-mamba2-part3-algorithm.md

 {% include figure.liquid loading="eager" path="assets/img/2024-05-31-mamba-2/ssd_algorithm.png" title="SSD Algorithm" %}

 We can therefore create new algorithms to compute SSMs simply by looking for alternative ways to multiply this matrix, for example by decomposing it in various ways.
-A simple block decomposition of this matrix, with carefully chosen block sizes, turns out to get all the advantages of both the linear recurrent and quadratic attention dual forms of SSD.
+A simple block decomposition of this matrix, with carefully chosen block sizes, turns out to get all the advantages of both the linear-recurrent and quadratic-attention dual forms of SSD.
 This leads to the SSD algorithm, which has 4 steps.
 There are two completely different interpretations of this algorithm!